 Dinner rolls were high on my list to perfect.
 And we did find that recipe.
 This recipe is what kickstarted our search for the best cinnamon rolls.
 If you haven’t tried our homemade dinner rolls, please do.
 They are buttery and soft and go well with everything from chicken and noodles to a Thanksgiving turkey dinner.

-From day 1 I knew the roll recipe tasted perfect, but a few years later I wanted my rolls to look perfect, too.
+From Day 1 I knew the dinner roll recipe tasted perfect, but a few years later I wanted my rolls to look perfect, too.
 How exactly did bakers get that golden brown, shiny top to their rolls?
 Or the buttery roll that didn’t shine but was oh, so soft on top?

 If you’re looking of the perfect bread glaze for your dinner rolls or homemade bread recipes, this is your guide.
 I tested 12 different bread washes that go on before baking, and I tested a couple that get glazed after baking as well.

 You choose which bread glaze looks appetizing to you.
 Get ready to impress your family and friends!